Maham-Irfan/dice-devOps-assignment2-part2/README.md

       2023-11-10 10:54:29 2023-11-10 05:54:29.385 UTC [62] LOG:  checkpoint complete: wrote 44 buffers (0.3%); 0 WAL file(s) added, 0 removed, 0 recycled; write=4.124 s,         sync=0.006 s, total=4.139 s; sync files=12, longest=0.003 s, average=0.001 s; distance=252 kB, estimate=252 kB

   * Added a new database in pgAdmin and connected it with this new database server
-  * Ran command "npx prisma db push" to push the schema to the database
-  * Ran command "npx prisma db seed" to fill the table using the seed file

 ## Step 5: Adding a new feature/page
 * Added API endpoint to get data from database
 * Added a new page under the src/app directory in the next app that displays the data obtained from the database
-* Modified the Dockerfile to add an additional command to generate a new prisma client to be able to access the data in database and added an additional environment variable in the file to display as a message in the new page
-  ### File:
-      FROM node
-      RUN mkdir -p /app
-      WORKDIR /app
-      COPY . .
-      RUN npm install
-      RUN npx prisma generate
-      ENV store="Stationary Shop"
-      EXPOSE 3000
-      RUN npm run build
-      ENTRYPOINT ["npm", "run", "dev"]
+* Added a shell script "migrate-and-start.sh" in the root directory of the app to push the database schema and the seed file and modified the Dockerfile to run this file at the end
 * Rebilt the container using "docker compose build"
 ## Logs:
       => [internal] load build definition from Dockerfile                                                               0.0s